Kitware/vtk-prompt/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+For detailed development instructions, see [DEVELOPMENT.md](DEVELOPMENT.md) which covers:

+- Setting up the development environment
+- Running tests and linting
+- Developer mode for the web UI
+- Code formatting and type checking
+- Pre-commit hooks

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)